lochlouw/sitbne/soap-server/README.md

 To install SOAP Server, follow these steps:

-1. Navigate into the project directory: `cd soap-cds`
+1. Navigate into the project directory: `cd soap-server`
 2. Install dependencies: `npm install`

 ## Using SOAP Server

 To use SOAP Server, follow these steps:

-1. Start the server: `cds watch`
+1. Start the server: `npm start`
-2. The server will start running at `http://localhost:4004`
+2. The server will start running at `http://localhost:8001`